ANJeL Program Conveners

 John Marshall Law School, Chicago from September 1997-July

 Program Convenor (ANJeL-in-Japan: Kansai): Stephen Green

 Stephen Green is a law professor and coordinates ANJeL activities in Kansai.
 He has a LL.M.
 (International Economic and Business Law) from Kyushu University; a LL.B.
 (Hons) from the Australian National University; and a B.Sc.
 (Hons) from the University of Western Australia.

 ANJeL-in-ASEAN Convenor: Dr. Dan W. Puchniak

-Program Convenor (Research, Competitions and Special Projects): Dr Trevor Ryan
+Program Convenor (Research and Special Projects): Dr Trevor Ryan

 Trevor Ryan is an Assistant Professor at the University of Canberra Faculty of Law.
 He teaches Legal Theory and Constitutional Law.
 His other research interests include the relationship between law and demographic change, theories of regulation and activism, and various topics in Japanese law.
 He has also published a novel about Japanese law, Dear Judge Ichiro.
 Trevor was a visiting scholar at Chuo University from 2006-2008.